plotly/academy/_react/part-2.md

 Now that we have access to all the weather data our heart could desire, lets get on with our app!

 Inside our `fetchData` function, we'll have to make a request to the API.
 I like to use a npm module called `xhr` for this, a wrapper around the JavaScript XMLHttpRequest that makes said requests a lot easier.
-Run `npm install xhr` to get it!
+Run `npm install --save xhr` to get it!
 While that's installing, `import` it in your App component at the top:

 ```JS
 // components/App.js